Darna: Song in a story depiction

+Supporting characters

 Darna faces a variety of foes ranging from common criminals to outlandish supervillains, often having tragic origin stories that lead them to a life of crime and evil.
 Valentina is the most iconic Filipino super-villain created by Mars Ravelo.
 If you have Darna, Valentina will eventually strike.
 Darna's other long-time recurring foes include Babaeng Lawin, Babaeng Impakta, Babaeng Tuod, and Babaeng Linta, among others.
-Many of Darna's adversaries are often women.